pobocks/SubjectBrowse/README.md

-[Subject Browse] is a plugin for [Omeka] that allows to serve an alphabetized page of links to searches for all subjects of all items of an Omeka instance, and/or an expandable hierarchical list of all subjects.
+[Subject Browse] is a plugin for [Omeka] that allows to serve an alphabetized page of links to searches for all subjects of all items of an Omeka instance, or an expandable hierarchical list of all subjects.
+These pages can be displayed in any page via a helper.

 It allows to transform subjects into links in item view too.